Timeline

 2018

-Until this point, all the projects I developed were basic WordPress sites or simple experiments.
+Until this point, all the projects I had developed were basic WordPress sites or simple experiments.
 This was my first product launch of a React app used by thousands of users.

 2019